Ana María Sánchez Vargas de Ríos: Postings abroad

 She has served in Peru's embassy in Hungary, its consulate in São Paulo, its consulate in Mexico City, and in the Permanent Representation of Peru in the Organization of American States (OAS).
 Since May 2019 she has been Peruvian ambassador to Ireland.

 Minister of Foreign Affairs

 On 2 April 2015, she was sworn in as Minister of Foreign Affairs, joining the Council of Ministers chaired by Pedro Cateriano, the seventh of the government of President Ollanta Humala.
 The ceremony was held in the Golden Hall of the Government Palace.
 With her appointment she became the first woman in the diplomatic corps of Peru to be appointed Foreign Minister (her predecessor, Eda Rivas, was not a career diplomat).
 A day earlier, she had been named ambassador of Peru to France, a designation that was superseded as she assumed her new responsibility.

 She was replaced as Foreign Minister by Ricardo Luna Mendoza on 28 July 2016, after the election of President Pedro Pablo Kuczynski.

+Later career

+In 2025 Peru announced her candidacy for assistant secretary general of the Organization of American States in the May 2025 election.

+She lost in the second round of voting to Laura Gil of Colombia.